Engage and manage resolvers

 - Click Dismiss Resolver.

-- The dismissed resolver appears greyed-out in the Resolvers section of the Incident Console and an entry is added to the timeline for their dismissal, including the optional note.
+- An entry is added to the timeline for their dismissal, including the optional note.

 Dismissed resolvers appear grayed out and are listed under 'Dismissed Resolvers' at the bottom of the Resolvers section: